resources background

 Vulnerabilities in DNS

-• DNS Amplification Attacks: These attacks flood a target with a lot of traffic using DNS servers, causing service disruptions.
+• DNS Amplification Attacks: Attackers use open DNS resolvers to flood a target with high-volume traffic, causing service disruption.

 Examples of DNS Attacks